+Dr. David L. Brown founded the company in 2016, shortly after recovering from his own life-threatening illness.
 What he came to understand more clearly as a patient himself was how the ill individual was so often forced to fit into established algorithms and protocols, rather than be allowed to make decisions that addressed their own goals and preferences.

 Dr. Brown practiced medicine and held senior leadership positions for more than 35 years in some of the world’s most renowned medical establishments, including Cleveland Clinic, Mayo Clinic, and University of Texas-MD Anderson Cancer Center.

-The latin words, “cura” and “dux” mean “care guide” in English.
+The latin words, “cura” and “dux”, mean “care guide” in English.